Helicopter flight controls: Throttle

-New designs known as 'NOTAR' have forgone the use of a tail rotor and instead use an air stream to provide the anti-torque control.
-This air stream is generated in the fuselage by a small fan or turbine, and directed out of the rear of the tail-boom through vent holes.
-Internal control vanes can vary this flow, allowing for control of the yaw axis.
-NOTAR systems have the key benefit of being safer due to no spinning tail rotor.
-The removal of the tail rotor also removes the associated drag forces, providing a potential increase in efficiency.

 Flight conditions

 There are three basic flight conditions for a helicopter: hover, forward flight and autorotation.

 Hover

 Some pilots consider hovering the most challenging aspect of helicopter flight.
-This is because helicopters are generally dynamically unstable, meaning that deviations from a given attitude are not corrected without pilot input.
+Because helicopters are generally dynamically unstable, deviations from a given attitude are not corrected without pilot input.
 Thus, frequent control inputs and corrections must be made by the pilot to keep the helicopter at a desired location and altitude.
 The pilot's use of control inputs in a hover is as follows: the cyclic is used to eliminate drift in the horizontal plane (e.g., forward, aft, and side to side motion); the collective is used to maintain desired altitude; and the tail rotor (or anti-torque system) pedals are used to control nose direction or heading.
 It is the interaction of these controls that can make learning to hover difficult, since often an adjustment in any one control requires adjustment of the other two, necessitating pilot familiarity with the coupling of control inputs needed to produce smooth flight.